whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 This solidarity can only exist if neighbors act generously with each other.
 If selfishness is widespread, it is naturally hard for people to trust each other to stand for what's right, even at great personal risk.

 ### Solidarity and Generosity Used to be Universal

-[xxx-cindy: this closing section moved from the econ chapter] A few thousand years ago, every human alive lived in a healthy culture where solidarity and widespread generosity among neighbors was simply normal and expected.
+A few thousand years ago, everybody lived in a healthy culture where solidarity and widespread generosity among neighbors was simply normal and expected.
 Since then, unhealthy cultures have formed and slowly spread around the world, trapping free people in exploitative societies where a few people rule over the rest.
 How have rulers trained conquered people not to have the personal strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
 And how do healthy cultures train people instead to have that deep personal strength to stand for what's right at any cost?

-To explore deep spiritual training, join me in _Chapter 6: Heart-Closing vs Heart-Opening_.
+To explore deep spiritual training, join me in _Chapter 7: Encouraging vs Discouraging Spirituality_.

-### References

-[xxx-Cindy: added "glass" mirrors to distinguish from human-mirrors]

-[xxx-Cindy: is this still clear with all the uses of the word mirror?]

-[xxx-cindy: this closing section moved from the econ chapter]